 What to consider when choosing an absorbance microplate reader?

-If you are on the market for a new absorbance microplate reader (single or multi-mode), there are a few factors to take into account, as the performance of the instrument can significantly affect the quality of your research data.
+If you are on the market for a new reader, either a dedicated absorbance or a multi-mode (e.g., with fluorescence and luminescence) plate reader, there are a few factors to consider.
+In fact, the performance of the instrument can significantly affect the quality of your research data.

 The capability to select wavelengths is mandatory for an absorbance microplate reader and is dependent on the type of detectors that are used.

-The PMT-based microplate reader requires a wavelength selecting tool between light source and well.
-Optical filters or monochromators select the desired wavelength before the light is sent to the probe.
-This way, only the light at a desired wavelength is transmitted through, reaches the PMT, and is quantified.
+PMT-based microplate readers require an optical filter or monochromator between light source and sample.
+Optical filters or monochromators can be used to select the light before it is sent to the probe.
+This way, only light at a desired wavelength is transmitted through, reaches the PMT, and is quantified.

-To scan spectra or a range of wavelengths, the PMT-based microplate reader requires a monochromator.
-The monochromator selects the desired wavelengths and measures them sequentially upon mechanical movement.
-For measurements of multiple discrete wavelengths, multiple single measurements with different filters or a monochromator scan are required.
+For spectral scanning, PMT-based microplate readers require a monochromator.
+This selects the desired wavelength range and measures it sequentially upon mechanical movement.
+For multiple discrete measurements, different filters or a monochromator scan are required.

-The CCD-spectrometer based microplate reader does not require a wavelength selecting tool.
-The spectrometer separates the different wavelengths present in the light transmitted through the probe as these are directed onto the CCD detector.
-This captures the intensity of all wavelengths at once, as opposed to a monochromator.
-This way, spectra, single, or multiple discrete wavelengths can be acquired in a short amount of time, as no mechanical scanning is required like in monochromators.
+CCD-spectrometer based microplate readers do not require a selecting tool.
+The whole wavelength range of the light transmitted through the probe is acquired and separated simultaneously by the CCD detector, as opposed to a monochromator.
+This way, spectra, single, or multiple discrete wavelengths can be acquired in a short amount of time.
+Unlike in monochromators, no mechanical scanning is required.

-If your assay or application needs spectral acquisition, CCD spectrometers are significantly faster than monochromators, as mechanical spectral scanning is not required.
+If your application needs spectral acquisition, CCD spectrometers are significantly faster than monochromator-based instruments, as mechanical spectral scanning is not required.

-BMG LABTECH single- and multi-mode instruments are equipped with a UV/vis spectrometer for absorbance measurements.
-This captures a full range spectrum from 220 to 1000 nm in less than a second/well.
+Our single- and multi-mode instruments are equipped with a UV/vis spectrometer for absorbance measurements.
+This captures a full-range spectrum from 220 to 1000 nm in less than a second/well.

 Compatible microplate formats

-Commonly in life science applications, basic absorbance assays like ELISA are measured in 96 well microplates.
-However, if you have multiple samples and/or wish to save precious reagents or time, 384 and 1536 well formats can also be used.
+Commonly, in life science applications, basic absorbance assays like ELISA are measured in 96 well microplates.
+However, if you have multiple samples and wish to use micro-volume (10-50 µL) plates to save precious reagents or time, 384 and 1536 well formats can also be used.
 Just make sure that your absorbance microplate reader of choice is also capable of reading the microplate format you plan on using.

 Shaking and incubation

-When looking for an absorbance microplate reader, you should consider the nature of your research and of the assay you want to run.
+When looking for an absorbance microplate reader, you should consider the nature of your research and of the applications you want to run.
 Generally, shaking and incubation are two important features.
-Incubation is critically important when running enzymatic assays at stable temperatures, e.g. 37° C. Multiple shaking options allow a proper mixing.
-For applications like cell growth assays in bacteria or yeast (OD600), plate shaking is crucial for a good oxygenation and consequent fast cell replication.
+Incubation is critically important when running enzymatic assays at stable temperatures, e.g., 37° C. Multiple shaking options allow a proper mixing.
+For applications like cell growth in bacteria or yeast (OD600), plate shaking is crucial for a good oxygenation and consequent fast cell replication.

 Compatibility with cuvettes

-Traditionally, absorbance measurements were performed in cuvettes with a normalized path length of 1 cm.
+Traditionally, absorbance measurements were performed in cuvettes with a normalised path length of 1 cm.
 In microplates, the path length changes dependent on volume and plate format.
-If aqueous solutions are measured, the microplate measurement can be normalized by using the water-peak path length correction.
-If despite this option, for your research you still occasionally require measuring in cuvettes, make sure that the microplate reader of choice has either an integrated cuvette port like the SPECTROstar Nano, or plate adapters for measuring cuvettes horizontally like the LVis Plate.
+If aqueous solutions are measured, the microplate measurement can be normalised by using the water-peak path length correction.
+If you still occasionally require measuring in cuvettes, make sure that the microplate reader of choice has either an integrated cuvette port, or plate adapters for measuring cuvettes horizontally like the LVis Plate.

 Software for data reduction

-A comprehensive, easy-to-use and flexible software can make life easier, simplify detection and data analysis so that you can get the most out of your instrument.
+A comprehensive, easy-to-use and flexible software can make life easier, simplify detection and data analysis so that you can get the most out of your reader.

-The most useful calculation features for absorbance assays include automatic blank subtraction, automatic calculation of concentrations based on standard curves for ELISA assays or on the Beer-Lambert law, 260/280 ratios, path length corrections, and enzymatic constants such as Km and Vmax.
+The most useful calculation features in absorbance mode include automatic blank subtraction, automatic calculation of concentrations based on standard curves for ELISA assays or on the Beer-Lambert law, 260/280 ratios, path length corrections, and enzymatic constants such as Km and Vmax.